Vabolos/PowerModule/README.md

 ## 🌟 Support

 If you like PowerModule, please give us a ⭐ on [GitHub](https://github.com/vabolos/powermodule)!
 Your support means a lot to us.

----

-Feel free to customize further and add more examples, documentation links, or any other information that you think will make the README even better!